yancong222/aacl-2026-tasty/README.md

 # aacl-2026-tasty

+Dataset and script for the paper

+Judging the judge: Can LLMs track attitude-holders in predicates of personal taste?

+Yan Cong, 2026, AACL-IJCNLP, Findings.

 A suite of hypothesis-driven tests and datasets exploring LLM-as-judge when annotating subjective content.

 Datasets were created based on: